 - Intersex peer counseling

-- Intersex-sensitive counsellors (ensuring that decisions concerning the child’s health are made free from any pressure and accordingly to the child’s wishes)
+- Intersex-friendly counsellors (ensuring that decisions concerning the child’s health are made free from any pressure and according to the child’s wishes and best interest)

 The Current Migration Policies should: